Daniel Naftel

 About

 I am a Postdoctoral Research Fellow at the John F. Kennedy School of Government at Harvard University.
-I study the incentives, institutions, and norms that produce unequal and discriminatory policy outcomes in the United States, and examine how these forces influence political behavior.
-My current work investigates (1) the causal effect of aggressive police tactics on political attitudes and voting in poor communities of color, (2) how cable news contributes to disparities in political voice, and (3) electoral distortions in the provision of public goods.
-I rely on a wide range of data sources and empirical strategies including both natural and survey experiments, machine learning, natural language processing, qualitative interviews, panel surveys, and administrative data obtained through public records requests.
-My work is forthcoming or published in the Journal of Politics and Science Advances.
+I study political behavior, state and local governance, and the criminal-justice system.
+My current research examines how policing affects political participation, and the link between voters, interest groups, and criminal justice outcomes at the local level.
+In other work, I study elite communication and inequality in American news media.
+I draw on a wide range of data sources and empirical strategies including both natural and field experiments, machine learning, natural language processing, qualitative interviews, panel surveys, and administrative data obtained through public records requests.
+My has been published in the Journal of Politics and Science Advances.

-I received my PhD in Political Science from the Ohio State University and BA in International Affairs from the University of Colorado, Boulder.
-My research has been supported by the National Science Foundation Graduate Research Fellowship, the Ohio State University’s Distinguished University Fellowship, and the Mershon Center Graduate Research Grant.
+I received my PhD in Political Science from the Ohio State University, where my work was supported by the National Science Foundation Graduate Research Fellowship.